schwampus/schwampus/README.md

 ## Hi there 👋
 My name is Hampus, and I'm studying webdevelopment with a focus on JS in Gothenburg, Sweden.
+Right now I'm on the lookout for an internship as a developer starting in the fall of 2025.

-- 🌱 I’m currently learning Javascript and some other fun stuff in the Fullstack realm of webdev.
+- 🌱 I’m studying Javascript and some other fun stuff in the Fullstack realm of webdev.
 <!--
 **schwampus/schwampus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.